- Learn how to can high-quality food safely.

 To check their condition, immerse them in water and boil for 15 minutes.
 If they are not good, they will break!
 Remove hard-water film by soaking jars in a solution of 1 cup vinegar per gallon water for several hours.

 Always use NEW, two-piece, self-sealing, metal lids.
 Throw away used lids.
 The lid's air-tight seal keeps a vacuum when it comes in contact with the jar rim.
-Lids may need to be boiled or held in boiling water before placing on jar rim; follow manufacturer's directions.
+Wash new lids in warm soapy water and rinse well.
+Follow the manufacturer's directions for preparing lids for use.

 Write year purchased on lid boxes and use lids within 3 years.
 Store in a cool, dry place.